crypt01trucker/Soc-Automation-Lab/README.md

    - Change the name to Repeater.
    - In the Call box, delete "Hello World" text.
 Next click on the plus icon and select on "Execution Argument".
    - Save the workflow.
-4. **Add Shuffle Integration**: Add the webhook URL to the Wazuh configuration file.
+4. **Add Shuffle Integration**: Add the integration tag into the Wazuh configuration file.
    - Navigate back to the Webhook app "Wazuh-Alerts" and copy the URL.
 Then, paste this URL into the Shuffle integration tag within the Wazuh manager configuration file.
     ```xml
     <integration>